-The Offering Offering price US\$ per ADS 5.
-ADSs offered by us ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-ADSs outstanding immediately after this offering ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-Ordinary shares issued and outstanding immediately after this offering ordinary sha full). res (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in The ADSs Each ADS represen rs four ordinary shares, par value US\$0.0001 per share. hold ordinary shares underlying your ADSs.
-You will have rights as provided in the deposit agreement itary and holders and beneficial owners of ADSs from time to time. depositary will pay pay dividends in the foreseeable future.
-If, however, we declare dividends on our ordinary shares, the you the cash dividends and other distributions it receives on our ordinary shares after deducting its fees ordance with the terms set forth in the deposit agreement.
-You may surrender any exchange. your ADSs to the depositary in exchange for ordinary shares.
-The depositary will charge you fees for erminate the deposit agreement without your consent.
-If you continue to hold your ADSs after an eposit agreement, you agree to be bound by the deposit agreement as amended.
-I the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" ectus.
-You should also read the deposit agreement, which is filed as an exhibit to the registration les this prospectus.
-We have granted the an aggregate of underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to additional ADSs. - US\$ million v ill receive net proceeds of approximately US\$ million from this offering or approximately if the underwriters exercise their option to purchase additional ADSs in full, after deducting nts and commissions and estimated offering expenses payable by us.
+The Offering Offering price US\$50.00 per ADS.
+ADSs offered by us 9,000,000 ADSs (or 10,350,000 ADSs if the underwriters exercise their option to purchase additional ADSs in full).
+ADSs outstanding immediately after this offering 31,372,887 ADSs (or 32,722,887 ADSs if the underwriters exercise their option to purchase additional ADSs in full).
+Ordinary shares issued and outstanding immediately after this offering 934,428,565 ordinary shares (or 939,828,565 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), excluding 11,714,112 ordinary shares issued to a trust and reserved for future exercise of certain granted share options under the 2015 Plan as disclosed in "Description of Share Capital-History of Securities Issuances".
+The ADSs Each ADS represents four ordinary shares, par value US\$0.0001 per share.
+The depositary will hold ordinary shares underlying your ADSs.
+You will have rights as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
+We do not expect to pay dividends in the foreseeable future.
+If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.
+You may surrender your ADSs to the depositary in exchange for ordinary shares.
+The depositary will charge you fees for any exchange.
+We may amend or terminate the deposit agreement without your consent.
+If you continue to hold your ADSs after an amendment to the deposit agreement, you agree to be bound by the deposit agreement as amended.
+To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
+You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
+Option to purchase additional ADSs We have granted the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an aggregate of 1,350,000 additional ADSs.

+Use of proceeds We expect that we will receive net proceeds of approximately US\$430.8 million from this offering or approximately US\$495.6 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for implementing our marketing initiatives and growing our user base, for investing in technology and research and development, as well as for general corporate purposes.
 See "Use of Proceeds" for more information.
-Lock-up [We and each of our officers and directors have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus.
-See "Shares Eligible for Future Sale-Lock-up Agreements" and "Underwriting" for more information.]
+Lock-up We and each of our officers and directors and certain existing shareholder have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus.
+See "Shares Eligible for Future Sale-Lock-up Agreements" and "Underwriting" for more information.
 Listing Our ADSs are listed on the Nasdaq Global Select Market under the symbol "DADA."
 The ADSs and our ordinary shares are not listed on any other stock exchange or traded on any automated quotation system.
-Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on , 2020.
+Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on December 7, 2020.
 Depositary JPMorgan Chase Bank, N.A.